 Most machines have some specific advantages, and it is worthwhile to investigate these differences.
 Almost all of the machines sold will form the bed, fumigate, lay plastic mulch and install drip tape in one operation.
 In general, the single-row bed-making and plastic-laying machines are appropriate for most strawberry operations.
 Be sure that enough soil is pulled up so that the bed has good, sharp corners and no depression in the center (it is not usually possible to get these sharp corners on clay soils).
 You may find it beneficial to pre-bed the rows to make sure that enough soil will be pulled up for the bed-shaper-the same disk hillers used for making tobacco beds work nicely for strawberry pre-bedding.
 The extra pains involved in getting your land “just right” for forming beds, such as laying plastic and fumigating, will pay off in better plant growth in the fall and winter seasons.

-Install drip tubing.
 Install drip tubing with the orifices facing upwards.
 The tubing is typically buried 1 or 2 inches deep in the bed center.
-During installation several workers should be watching to insure that the tubing maintains its orifice-upwards orientation.
+During installation, several workers should be watching to ensure that the tubing maintains its orifice-upwards orientation.
 The workers are responsible for assisting if the tubing becomes tangled in the injector and signal when the drip tape reel is empty.
 Tubing ends should be closed off by kinking or knotting until the tubes are hooked up to the system.
 Growers have the option of using only overhead sprinklers in the fall, but the drip system should be functional by late winter.

 Schedule fumigation far enough in advance to allow for plant-back restrictions for the particular chemical used as well as unexpected setbacks that can occur with weather.
 If adverse weather prevents fumigation, it may be better to plant on time and not fumigate than to fumigate and plant extremely late; if the site is fairly free of noxious diseases and weeds, such as nutsedge.